 Cladding a timber staircase is another option.
 The installation process is the same as described above however the preparation of plywood and levelling compound is not required in this case.

-Floors by Nature is also able to make solid stair treads to fit to single or double splined staircases and other modern architectural designs.
+Floors by Nature is also able to make solid stair treads to fit single or double-splined staircases and other modern architectural designs.
 We can do this using a variety of methods from laminating solid timber, cladding a timber core, or a box construction in either solid or engineered timber.